AdolfoSalinas/ServiceTimeHeatMap_SQL_PowerQuery_PowerPivot/README.md

 3. The tool be easy for managers to use (Accomplished)
 4. The results be visually digestible (Accomplished)

-In all, 3 meeting were held with stakeholders prior to roll out and a presentation was given along with key insights that were discovered in the process.

 # Steps to Create the Tool